-InterBase provides a library of UDFs, documented in the "The InterBase UDF library" section of this chapter on page 6-17.
+InterBase provides a library of UDFs, documented in the "The InterBase UDF Library" section of this chapter.

 You can access UDFs and Blob filters through isql or a host-language program.
 You can also access UDFs in stored procedures and trigger bodies.